+- Difficulty walking; OR

+- The toe bends downwards or appears clawlike; OR

-- Toe spacer; OR
+- Balance may be affected; OR

-- Toe sleeve; OR
+- Inability to flex or wiggle toes; OR

-- Padding; AND

-- Shoe modifications; AND

-- Oral steroids, anti-inflammatory medications, or analgesics; AND

-- ANY of the following:

-- Corticosteroid injection if medically appropriate; OR
+- Callosities on toe; OR

-- Corticosteroid injection is contraindicated; AND
+- Crossing over of lesser toes; AND

-- The patient has ANY of the following:
+- The patient has ANY of the following5:

 - Bursitis; OR

 - Ankylosis of PIP or DIP; OR

 - Interdigital neuroma from the deformity; OR

 - Lateral MTP capsular tear caused by the deformity; OR

 - Subluxation or dislocation of the MTP joint from the deformity; OR

 - MTP plantar plate tear; OR

 - Synovitis/capsulitis of the MTP joint; OR

-- Ulceration at the apex of the deformity.
+- Ulceration at the apex of the deformity; AND

+- Failure of conservative management (e.g., shoe modification, splinting, padding, rest, analgesics, physical therapy, oral or injectable corticosteroids) must be documented for a period of greater than 3 months.
+Documentation should include detailed evidence of the measures taken, rather than solely a physician's statement; AND

+- Radiographic confirmation of hammertoe or mallet toe deformity3.